Emerich Jenei

-Emerich Alexandru Jenei (Jenei Imre Sándor; 22 March 1937 – 5 November 2025) was a Romanian football manager, considered one of Romania's best alongside Ștefan Kovács, Mircea Lucescu, and Anghel Iordănescu.
-Prior to his management career, he had a 21-year playing career, playing for clubs in Romania and Turkey and the Romanian national team.
+Emerich Alexandru Jenei (Jenei Imre Sándor; 22 March 1937 – 5 November 2025) was a Romanian football player and manager.
+Considered one of Romania's best managers alongside Ștefan Kovács, Mircea Lucescu and Anghel Iordănescu, Jenei won the European Cup with Steaua București in 1986.
+Prior to his management career, he had a 21-year playing career for clubs in Romania and Turkey, and the Romanian national team.

-On 25 March 2008, the Romanian president decorated him with Ordinul "Meritul Sportiv" – (The Order "The Sportive Merit") class II with one barret for his part in winning the European Cup with Romanian club Steaua București in 1986.
+In 2023, Jenei was placed 63rd in FourFourTwo magazine's ranking of the best football coaches of all time.
 He is the second most successful manager in Romania, tied with Dan Petrescu, winning the Romanian championship on six occasions, all with Steaua București.
-First is ranked Nicolae Dumitru, who has won seven championships, all with Dinamo București.
+Nicolae Dumitru is ranked first, having won seven championships, all with Dinamo București.

 Early life

-Jenei was born in Agrișu Mic, Arad County, to ethnic Hungarian parents.
+Jenei was born on 22 March 1937 in Agrișu Mic, Arad County, Romania, to ethnic Hungarian parents.
 As a child, he moved with his family to Losonc (now Lučenec, Slovakia), because his father did not want to serve in the Romanian army.
-Later his father became a Hungarian soldier, but following the end of the war he did not come back and Jenei with his mother moved back to Arad.
+Later, his father became a Hungarian soldier, but following the end of the war, he did not come back and Jenei and his mother moved back to Arad.
 Two years after they resettled in their old home, Jenei's father, who was held in captivity, unexpectedly returned.
-Not much later Jenei's mother died when he was only 12 years old.
+Shortly thereafter, Jenei's mother died when he was only 12 years old.

-Before his professional football career, Jenei wanted to become a lawyer.
+Jenei had aspirations of becoming a lawyer before his professional football career.